Free book Twenty-three chapters

 Did AI write this book?

-Is this suitable for people who don't work with software?
+Is it really suitable for people who do not work in software?

-I can't see the download form or the link isn't working
+The download form is not showing, or the link is not working

-This is almost always a content blocker or ad blocker interfering with the email form.
-Try disabling it temporarily; Safari's built-in content blocker is a common culprit.
-Alternatively, switch to a different browser.
+This is almost always a content blocker or ad blocker interfering with the email form; Safari's built-in content blocker is a common culprit.
+Disable it briefly or try a different browser.
+If you have already submitted your email and nothing arrived, check your spam folder; the book link is sent immediately by email.

 What will you send me?